briandfoy/briandfoy.github.io/_posts/2019-02-08-use-several-git-services-at-once.md

 		pushurl = git@bitbucket.org:briandfoy/briandfoy.github.io.git
 		pushurl = git@gitlab.com:briandfoy/briandfoy.github.io.git

-I have a kludgy Perl program that constructs this config once I make the GitHub repo (and one day.
-I hope Terraform will be able to handle all of that).
+I have a kludgy Perl program that constructs this config once I make the GitHub repo (and one day, I hope Terraform will be able to handle all of that).
 But, I usually end up in the command line.
 The `set-url` line adds that `pushurl`, which I'll need here because I'm going to add more so I multiplex the push:

 {% highlight plain %}
 $ git init